United States Merit Systems Protection Board: Function

-The Board is composed of three members, nominated by the President of the United States, with the advice and consent of the Senate, for a term of seven years.
-By statute 5 U.S.C. §§ 1201, "not more than 2 […] shall be adherents of the same political party".
-The chair of the board requires two separate Senate confirmations, one as a member of the board and one as chair.
-The President can designate a vice chair without Senate confirmation.

 Significant appeals

-The largest settlement since the inception of MSPB in 1979 was for $820,000 in Robert W. Whitmore v.
+The largest settlement since the MSPB's inception was for $820,000 in Robert W. Whitmore v.
 Department of Labor.
 The Board approved the settlement on June 5, 2013.
 Whitmore was fired after giving Congressional testimony that the Occupational Safety and Health Administration's workplace injury and illness program was deliberately ineffective.
-Whitmore had worked for the Bureau of Labor Statistics for 37 years.
+He had worked for the Bureau of Labor Statistics for 37 years.

-The largest settlement before Whitmore was for $755,000 to former Securities and Exchange Commission lawyer Gary J. Aguirre, for his wrongful termination in 2005.
+The largest settlement before Whitmore was for $755,000 to former Securities and Exchange Commission lawyer Gary J. Aguirre for his wrongful termination in 2005.
 The SEC settled Aguirre's claim on June 29, 2009.

-In January 2011, the Board ordered the US Park Police to reinstate its former chief, Teresa Chambers, who had been fired in July 2004 for speaking to the Washington Post about the consequences of Park Police staff shortages.
-The Board also found her entitled to retroactive pay dating back to July 2004 and legal costs.
+In January 2011, the Board ordered the U.S. Park Police to reinstate its former chief, Teresa Chambers, who had been fired in 2004 for speaking to the Washington Post about the consequences of Park Police staff shortages.
+The Board also found her entitled to retroactive pay dating to 2004 and legal costs.

 Merit Principles survey

-The Merit Systems Protection Board surveyed federal employees in 1992 and 2010.
+The MSPB surveyed federal employees in 1992 and 2010.
 The response rate was 64 and 58 percent, netting approximately 13,000 and 42,000 responses in the 1992 and 2010 surveys, respectively.
 One question asked, "During the last 12 months, did you personally observe or obtain direct evidence of one or more illegal or wasteful activities involving your agency?"
-In 1992, 17.7 percent of respondents answered yes.
-In 2010, only 11.1 percent of respondents answered yes.
+In 1992, 17.7% of respondents answered yes.
+In 2010, 11.1% of respondents answered yes.

-In 1992, 53 percent of respondents who made a disclosure reported that they were identified as the source.
-In 2010, 43 percent reported that they were identified.
-In both 1992 and 2010, approximately one-third of the individuals who felt they had been identified as a source of a report of wrongdoing also perceived either threats or acts of reprisal, or both.
-To qualify for protection under the Whistleblower Protection Act, the individual must be disclosing a violation of a law, rule, or regulation; gross mismanagement; a gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety.
+In 1992, 53% of respondents who made a disclosure reported that they were identified as the source.
+In 2010, 43% reported that they were identified.
+In both 1992 and 2010, about one-third of those who felt they had been identified as a source of a report of wrongdoing also perceived either threats or acts of reprisal or both.
+To qualify for protection under the Whistleblower Protection Act, a person must be disclosing a violation of a law, rule, or regulation; gross mismanagement; a gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety.
 Only certain official personnel actions are prohibited; other forms of retaliation remain permissible.